2026-2028 Catalog

 • Evidence to support the student’s currency in the field of study.

-• A copy of the student’s Final Formal Study Plan that indicates any additional coursework that needs to be completed as part of this petition and which of those courses will be over seven years old at the proposed time of completion.
+• A list of courses that will be over seven years old at the proposed time of degree completion.

 Advisement